dfroberg/draino/README.md

 * Always run Draino in `--dry-run` mode first to ensure it would drain the nodes you expect it to.
 In dry run mode Draino will emit logs, metrics, and events but will not actually cordon or drain nodes.
+* Always run Draino in `--skip-delete` to not trigger the delete node after succesfull drain logic.
 * Draino immediately cordons nodes that match its configured labels and node conditions, but will wait a configurable amount of time (10 minutes by default) between draining nodes. i.e. If two nodes begin exhibiting a node condition